DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 After creating the project sheets and organizing their names and sets, we go to the View List tab to define the views for each sheet.

 1. To get started, click on the View Manager button to manage the views in your model.
-On this page you'll find all the views in the model, and in All column, choose whether you want to manage all the views or a specific type of view.
+On this page, you'll find all the views in the model, and in All column, choose whether you want to manage all the views or a specific type of view.

 ![SheetGen manage views](../../assets\images\SheetGen\SG-Vl-ManageView.gif)